valeriansaliou/jquery.clipboard/README.md

 I wrote a tutorial about jQuery Clipboard at https://waaave.com/tutorial/jquery/copy-text-to-clipboard-using-jquery/

-jQuery Clipboard is mostly based on jQuery.zClip, the plugin APIs remain barely the same.
+jQuery Clipboard is mostly based on jQuery.zClip, the plugin APIs remain almost the same.